Representative Ranking for Deliberation in the Public Sphere: Problem Setting

 In prior work rooted in the multi-winner election setting, the utilitarian scoring rule has been referred to as `social welfare'~\citep{elkind2022price}.
 In the context of comment ranking, the approval profile $\mathcal{A}_n$ would, in practice, likely be defined by user engagement.
 For example, a user might be said to `approve' of a comment if they upvote or like it.
 Therefore, in this setting, it may be more accurate to think of the utilitarian scoring rule as an engagement-maximizing scoring rule that social media platforms are incentivized to optimize for.
 As such, we refer to this scoring rule as the engagement scoring rule.

 \textit{Diverse approval} is another example of an approval dependent scoring rule, where the score of a comment reflects the level of approval it receives across diverse groups of users.
 These groups could be pre-defined, e.g., based on demographic characteristics, or more commonly, learned from the data.
-Diverse approval is motivated by research finding that, compared to pure engagement, diverse approval tends to correlate with comments that are less toxic, more informative, and higher quality~\citep{thorburn_fb2023}.
-Diverse approval has been used to select and rank user-generated content in several high-impact applications: ranking comments on Facebook~\citep{ovadya2023}, selecting crowd-sourced fact checks on X~\citep{wojcik2022}, and selecting comments in collective response systems like Pol.is and Remesh~\citep{small2021,konya2023_collective_dialogues,huang2024}.
+Diverse approval is motivated by research finding that, compared to pure engagement, diverse approval tends to correlate with comments that are less toxic, more informative, and higher quality~\citep{ovadya2023,wojcik2022}.
+Diverse approval has been used to select and rank user-generated content in high-impact applications such as ranking crowd-sourced fact checks on social media platforms~\citep{wojcik2022,TikTok_Newsroom_2025,meta_cn_2025}, and selecting comments in collective response systems like Pol.is and Remesh~\citep{small2021,konya2023_collective_dialogues,huang2024}.

 Typically, in a diverse approval metric, users are partitioned into $\gamma$ non-overlapping groups $G_1, \dots , G_\gamma \subseteq [n]$.
 The number of groups is quite small in practice~\citep{wojcik2022,huang2024}.
 One simple diverse approval metric, which we refer to as \emph{maximin diverse approval} (MDA), scores each comment by its minimum approval rate across groups: